masaic-ai-platform/open-responses/docs/Quickstart.md

 1. Getting Started (Clone repo and quick setup without additional tool overhead)
 2. Starting Docker with Built-In Tools
 3. Starting Docker with a Custom MCP Configuration
-4. Starting Docker with Custom MCP Configuration
-5. Running example scripts with the openai-agent-python SDK
+4. Running example scripts with the openai-agent-python SDK
-6. Running Agent Examples Built with OpenAI Agent SDK To Use Open Responses API Built In Tools
+5. Running Agent Examples Built with OpenAI Agent SDK To Use Open Responses API Built In Tools

 ---